7 facts about Reginald Case

 His be active was shown for many years at the Allan Stone Gallery, NYC, along afterward the paintings of Richard Estes and Wayne Thiebaud.
 He has furthermore had major museum exhibitions of his measure shown at the Everson Museum of Art, Syracuse, NY;Munson-Williams-Proctor Arts Institute, Utica, NY; Reading Museum, Reading, PA; and the Virginia Museum of Fine Arts, Richmond, VA.
 Case’s produce an effect is after that represented in many private and public collections, including the Museum of Fine Arts, Boston, MA; Smithsonian American Art Museum, Washington D.C.; The British Museum, London; The Fogg Art Museum, Harvard University, Cambridge, Massachusetts; The Jewish Museum, NYC; The Solomon R. Guggenheim Museum, NYC; The Victoria and Albert Museum, London; and others.
 An exhibition showing many of the iconic Collages & Assemblages by Case will be at The Butler Institute of American Art from October 12 through December 31, 2008.
 Louis A. Zona, Director of the Butler Institute of American Art, writes in the exhibition catalog, ” The act out of Reg Case recalls the genius of Joseph Cornell and salutes as competently the singular vision of Robert Rauschenberg.
 Like Warhol, he both pays great compliment to such pop culture icons as Marilyn Monroe, Elvis and Madonna and simultaneously causes us to reflect on the superficialality of much of what we retain precious.”

-See also This is Yuan Jiang
+See also Who is Frits Thaulow?

 What do you think of the works of Reginald Case?